Ted Albert: Albert Productions

 Albert Productions was established as J. Albert & Son's A&R department in late 1964 with the sole intention of signing and recording Australian artists.
 Ted Albert was Albert Productions' first managing director.
-The company lacked any dedicated record facilities, but J. Albert & Son owned and operated Sydney commercial radio station 2UW, and made its studios and a theater available to Albert Productions for recording and audition purposes.
+The company lacked any dedicated record facilities, but J. Albert & Son owned and operated Sydney commercial radio station 2UW, and made its studios and a theatre available to Albert Productions for recording and audition purposes.
 Later still, Alberts contracted EMI and its subsidiary Parlophone Records to handle record distribution.
 In late 1964 Billy Thorpe and the Aztecs was the first act to sign to the Alberts label.

 The Easybeats

 Ted Albert was introduced to members of The Easybeats by mutual friend and band manager Mike Vaughn.
-Vaughn organiszd a private audition ,and a few days later the band was signed to a recording contract.
-Ted Albert produced the early Easybeats records and played on some of these early recordings. "ed had an intuitive gift for selecting material, finding the right sound ,and honing the "feel" of a song.
+Vaughn organised a private audition, and a few days later the band was signed to a recording contract.
+Albert produced the early Easybeats records and played on some of these early recordings.
+He had an intuitive gift for selecting material, finding the right sound, and honing the "feel" of a song.
 Alberts then signed the band to a recording contract with EMI's Parlophone label.
 In 1966, The Easybeats signed a five-year record distribution contract with United Artists Records to handle the band's international product distribution.

-After arriving in London in that year, Ted Albert hired EMI's Abbey Road Studios to record the band's next album although he was replaced by freelance producer Shel Talmy to record their biggest hit "Friday on My Mind".
-The single reached No. 1 in Australia, No. 6 in the UK ,and No. 16 in the United States.
+After arriving in London in that year, Albert hired EMI's Abbey Road Studios to record the band's next album, although he was replaced by freelance producer Shel Talmy to record their biggest hit "Friday on My Mind".
+The single reached No. 1 in Australia, No. 6 in the UK, and No. 16 in the United States.